Return to Inner Peace

 You overcommit.

-Returning to peace may look like a boundary that feels uncomfortable at first.
+Returning to peace may require a boundary that feels uncomfortable at first.

 A no.